AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. Log out of the Adobe Campaign client.

-1. Go to the Adobe Campaign Classic v7 install location and open the `serverConf.xml` as an administrator.
+1. On the filesystem of the Adobe Campaign server, navigate to the Campaign installation location and edit the `serverConf.xml` file as an administrator.
 This file is typically located under:
    * `C:\Program Files\Adobe\Adobe Campaign Classic v7\conf` in Windows
    * `/usr/local/neolane/nl6/conf/eng` in Linux